 Overnight: St. George

-Check out the St. George Visitor Centre for information on the range of activities ranging from ATV and horseback tours to boating and fishing tours available in the area.
+Check out the St. George Visitor Centre for information on the range of activities available in the area, including everything from ATV and horseback tours to boating and fishing tours.
 A short drive of under 2 hours will take you back to Las Vegas.
 Return your car and have the evening at leisure in Vegas.

 Overnight: Las Vegas